solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     await client.OpenAsync();
     ```

-1. Add the following code to create a Uri referencing the document you wish to search for:
+1. Add the following code to create a Uri referencing the item you wish to search for:

     ```csharp
     Uri documentLink = UriFactory.CreateDocumentUri(_databaseId, _collectionId, "example.document");
     ```

-1. Add the following code to use the **ReadDocumentAsync** method of the **DocumentClient** class to retrieve a document using the unique id:
+1. Add the following code to use the **ReadDocumentAsync** method of the **DocumentClient** class to retrieve an item using the unique id:

     ```csharp
     ResourceResponse<Document> response = await client.ReadDocumentAsync(documentLink);